galaxyproject/galaxy-hub/content/news/2023-01-24-gpu-jupyterlab-galaxy/index.md

 Please follow these steps for application:

 1. Create an account on [Galaxy Europe](https://usegalaxy.eu/) using your official university/company email id.
-  * if you already have an account change make sure to use an official university/company email in your user preferences.
+  `*` If you already have an account change make sure to use an official university/company email in your user preferences.
 2. [Apply for accessing GPU JupyterLab](http://usegalaxy.eu/gpu-request).
 3. Use your official university/company email id in the Google form that matches your Galaxy account.
 4. Once your request is approved, you will be able to run the GPU-enabled JupyterLab notebook on Galaxy.